MichaelMuell/flexible_data_warehouse/Documentation/flexible_data_warehouse.md

 Handling changes in this two-step approach also decreases friction between Business and IT department where business fails to exactly describe what they want (IT perspective :) ) or IT fails to understand the business idea (Business perspective :) ) as the type1 change serves as a blueprint.

-Optimally, we combine many Type1 changes into one bigger Type2 change as testing, and we can significantly reduce implementation effort this way.
+Optimally, we combine many Type1 changes into one bigger Type2 change because we can significantly reduce implementation and testing effort this way.

-As below shown as business value created by changes over time
+As below shown: Business value created by changes over time.

 ![2021-04-09-11-15-21](/assets/2021-04-09-11-15-21.png)